 exams will discuss availability and your exam schedule so that you can do your practicum at the AOP/ CSC either during exam week, or just before.

-Other Important Dates

-Labor Day Mon September 5

-Thanksgiving Wed-Sun November 23-27

-Classes End Fri December 2

-Study Days Sat-Tue December 3-6

-Exams Wed-Wed December 7-14

 Reading List

 1. U.S. Commission on Ocean Policy.
 (2004).
 “An Ocean Blueprint for the 21st Century: Final Report of the U.S. Commission on Ocean Policy”.